danielazamorah/ml-airbnb-pricing-mexico-city/README.md

 ### 1️⃣ Data Cleaning, Exploratory Data Analysis (EDA) & Training — Notebooks

 The first thing we did in this project was analyze the data we were using for the rest of our work, clean it, and then perform the necessary exploration to understand how pricing in Mexico City's Airbnb listings work, what are the features that describe a host and its units, and how these features affect the offered price.
-After having an idea of which features would be important to predict the price, we explored the use of
+After having an idea of which features would be important to predict the price, we explored the use of different models and selected the best one for our problem.

 You will find  can run the notebooks where we prepare our data for modeling: